sagemath/sagewiki_to_gh-2022-10-10/days38_projects.md

 * quick reference card for combinatorics/sage-combinat (see `quickref`_)

 * quick reference card for contributing to sage (reviewing patch, cloning a branch, hg commands, ...) (see `quickref`_); most of the content for this exists, it's just a matter of putting it together into the latex document.

+* proof-read the combinatorics chapter of the sage book

+  Nicolas, Hugh, Timothy

 Inverse Laplace transform
 -------------------------